bfreuden/kubernetes-cheat-sheet/README.md

 ## Setup Let's Encrypt cert-manager in Kubernetes Bare Metal

+I've not been able to get this setup working, so this paragraph is only here for history.

+See [Deploy and use Nginx ingress controller](#deploy-and-use-nginx-ingress-controller) for a half-working demo (working with self-signed certificates, but not with automatically generated Let's Encrypt certificates).

 https://youtu.be/Hwqm1D2EfFU

 That video show how to setup a cert-manager inside the Kubernetes cluster